BestTimesToVisit.com Logo

 food

-Savour the unique flavours of the Australian outback with a bush tucker tasting.
-Sample native ingredients like quandong, wattle seed, and kangaroo, often prepared with a modern culinary twist, offering a delicious insight into traditional Anangu food.
+Savor the unique flavors of the Australian desert with a guided bush tucker tasting.
+Discover traditional ingredients like quandong, wattle seed, and kangaroo, prepared with a modern culinary twist.

 cultural